RyArDev/IT128L_Final-Project/README.md

 Step 5: Starting the Project

-1. Click start at the top of the Visual Studio IDE and wait for two browsers to pop up where 1 is SwaggerGen and 1 is the Angular Website.
+1. Click the start button at the top of the Visual Studio IDE and wait for two browsers to pop up where 1 is SwaggerGen and 1 is the Angular Website.

 -----